 A brief word on important regulatory and legal matters in Washington

-Several laws govern relationships between tenants and landlords in Northern Virginia.
-The Virginia Residential Landlord and Tenant Act (VRTLA), establishes the rights and obligations of tenants and property owners in Virginia, and supersedes all leases and county ordinances.
-And our local governments in and around Washington have more ordinances pertaining to the management of rental properties in their jurisdictions.
-Nesbitt Realty strives to work within the bounds of these regulations, laws and ordinances at all times and we try to keep up to date on changes in the laws as they happen.
+Several laws govern relationships between renters and landlords in Northern Virginia.
+The Virginia Residential Landlord and Tenant Act (VRTLA), establishes the rights and obligations of tenants and real estate investors in Virginia, and supersedes all leases and county ordinances.
+And our local governments in and around Washington have specific ordinances pertaining to the management of rental properties in their jurisdictions.
+Nesbitt Realty strives to work within the bounds of these regulations, laws and ordinances at all times and we try to keep up to date on changes in the laws when they are published.
 That said, only a court of law has the power to enforce the VRLTA and local ordinances.

 Landlord Reference

-a free archive for property owners in Washington
+a handy archive for rental investors in Washington

 - Collections and evictions